• Skip to main content

 Filo sheets are cut into pieces, filled with feta cheese, rolled up and then fried in a pan.
 It is best when they are served warm as they are crispy and the cheese inside is melting.
 That being said, they are tasty when served cold too.

 These crispy phyllo rolls are one of the most common mezes or appetizers served at restaurants before a main dish arrives.
-They are also quite popular at Turkish households as a snack to go with delicious black Turkish tea.
+They are also quite popular at Turkish households as a snack to go with delicious Turkish tea.

 About The Ingredients